 British childrens magazine program which has run since the end of the 50s.
 Aimed at kids from the age of about 6-14.
 The show has different segments where the presenters would show the viewers how to make things, how to care for your pet, and other features.
-Written by

 Jeffrey Petro <JeffP@iserver.icon.palo-alto.med.va.gov>